-The menu branch [Operation / Security] collects information about various securityrelated settings, in particular:
+The menu branch [Operation / Security] collects information about various security-related settings, in particular:

-- For the connection passwords (see > "Connection Passwords for Smart view Access") you can see whether these have been set to user-specific values, or are still at their factory default. - You can see whether Smart view access is permitted (see > "Access via Smart view"). - You can see which switching authority has been set (see > "Switching Authority"). - You can see to which extent a reset to factory defaults has been enabled (see > "1.4.6 Reset to Factory Defaults, Reset All Passwords").
+- For the connection passwords (see \Longrightarrow "Connection Passwords for Smart view Access") you can see whether these have been set to user-specific values, or are still at their factory default. - You can see whether Smart view access is permitted (see > "Access via Smart view"). - You can see to which extent a reset to factory defaults has been enabled (see "1.4.6 Reset to Factory Defaults, Reset All Passwords").

-(For a complete list of entries that are shown on this page, check the "Security" chapter in the "MCA4 Reference Manual".)
+(For a complete list of entries that are shown on this page, check the "Security" chapter in the "MCDLV4 Reference Manual".)

-If IT security is a concern for your application, it is recommended to check all these entries during commissioning, but of course without trusting them blindly: If, for example, someone has set the USB connection password simply to "1" then this security page shows the entry "Passw. for USB conn." = "def. by user"; but the security level of such a password is obviously quite questionable.
+If IT security is a concern for your application, it is recommended to check all these entries during commissioning, but of course without trusting them blindly: If, for example, someone has set the USB connection password simply to " $\mathbf{1}$ " then this security page shows the entry "Passw. for USB conn." = "def. by user"; but the security level of such a password is obviously quite questionable.